Traumatic Brain Injury

 We represent people in the Dallas, North Texas area, who have been victims of negligence that has caused TBI (brain injuries).

 Brain trauma from accidents can change a life permanently and in a severe way.
 We know that the goals are usually to ensure that medical bills are covered, to alleviate suffering due to financial loss, and to take action against the appropriate insurance companies to make sure the injury is covered.
 We will discuss your case with you and help you to make sure your needs are handled in a way that is fast and appropriate.
-If you or a loved one has suffered a brain injury due to an auto accident, our Dallas accident lawyer will help you recover what is owed for your injury.
+If you or a loved one has suffered a brain injury due to an auto accident, our attorney will help you recover what is owed for your injury.

 If you are suffering due to a brain injury to yourself or someone you love, call (972) 599-4100 to set up a free consultation to discuss your case.